New Estimates of Rychkov's Universal Extension Operator for Lipschitz Domains and Some Applications: Introduction

-where $\Uc$ is some small neighborhood of $\overline\Om$.
-To estimate the integral, $\var$ cannot be too low in regularity, in other words we need $\var$ to be in $H^{s,p}$, where $s$ cannot be too small and in particular cannot be negative.
-In order to estimate the solution when $\var \in H^{s,p}$, for $s<0$, we apply Proposition \ref{Prop::Intro::AntiDevBddDom} to the commutator so that the integral becomes
+To estimate the integral, the differential form $\varphi$ cannot be too low in regularity, in particular we need $\varphi$ to be in $H^{s,p}$, where $s$ cannot be negative.
+In order to estimate the solution when $\varphi \in H^{s,p}$, for $s<0$, we apply Proposition~\ref{Prop::Intro::AntiDevBddDom} to the commutator so that the integral becomes

-By using ``integration by parts'' we can move the derivatives to the kernel:
+Using ``integration by parts'', we can move the derivatives to the kernel: